willisplummer/gatsby-blog/README.md

 - [X] Publish to blog.willisplummer.com via github pages
 - [X] Actually perform typechecking
 - [X] Fix nightmode (lol)
-- [ ] Update subscription form to work with my email list
 - [ ] Set up a tag system to sort posts about programming and posts about art or move art posts to elsewhere
+- [ ] Add a subscribe to mailing list form